Qumulo/docs/administrator-guide/s3-api/creating-managing-s3-access-keys.md

 {{site.data.alerts.note}}
 <ul>
  <li>To facilitate key rotation, each user <a href="#identity">identity</a> can have at most two S3 access key pairs associated with it.
-It is a good practice to delete a user's old access key after you create a new one.</li>
+It is a good practice to delete a user's old access key after you create a new one and test that the new key works.</li>
   <li>If you revoke an access key pair, it isn't possible to restore it.
 Before you revoke an access key pair, ensure that no critical applications depend on it.</li>
 </ul>
 {{site.data.alerts.end}}

 ## Creating S3 Access Keys for a Qumulo Cluster
-To make S3 API requests to a Qumulo cluster as a specific user, you must create an S3 access key pair for that user [identity](#identity) {{site.s3.permissions.APIorCLI}}. {{site.s3.permissions.directAPI}}
+To make S3 API requests to a Qumulo cluster as a specific user, you must create an S3 access key pair for that user [identity](#identity) {{site.s3.permissions.APIorCLI}}.

 To create S3 access keys, you must have an administrator account or have {{page.s3.permissions.bucketsWrite}}.